 Remember...in order to reference these books in a mini-lesson they need to be read before the lesson!
-The beginning of the yean is bugh because teachers have to frontload a lot of reading to build a sense of community and common background, but it is so fun to read to the kids...even the fifth a pisixth graders enjoy listening to picture books!!
+The beginning of the year is tough because teachers have to frontload a lot of reading to build a sense of pmm unity and common background, but it is so fun to read to the kids...even the fifth a misixth graders enjoy listening to picture books!!

-Some of the management mini-lessons done t include the test of IRA's.
-The goals of these lessons are not to practice tree ling or writing strategy, rather to set up routines, roles, and expected ons.
+Some of the management mini-lessons dead t include the isa of IRA's.
+The goals of these lessons are not to practice reciling or virting strategy, rather to set up routines, roles, and expectations.

-The following texts are referenced as learning tool in the reading and writing mini-lessons theis unit...
+The following texts are referenced as learning tool in the reading and writing mini-lessons their unit...

-- •The Exceptionally Extraord and Ordinay First Day of School by Albert Lorenz - •Miss Malarkey Lowes No Reader Behind by Judy Finchler - •My Mount 18 a Yok to by Julia Cook - •The Juice Box Buly: Empowering Kids to Stand up For Others by Maria Dismondy - Enemy Pie by Derek Munson - •The Name Jar by Yangsook Choi - •Chrysanthemum by Kevin Henkes - •Tiki Tiki Tembo by Arlene Mosel and Blair Lent - The Man Who Walked Between the Towers by Mordicai Gerstein - •Tuesday by David Wiesner - •Spaghetti in a Hot Dog Bun: Having the Courage to Be Who You Are by Maria Dismondy - •Ird Sleeps Over by Bernard Waber - •Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst •The Girl Who Never Made Mistakes by Gary Gubinstein
+- •The Exceptionally Extraord and Ordinay First Day of School by Albert Lorenz - •Miss Malarkey Laves No Reader Behind by Judy Finchler - My Mount 18 a Ol 50 Julia Cook - •The Juice Box Buly: Empowering Kids to Stand up For Others by Maria Dismondy - Enemy Pie by Derek Munson - The Name Jar by Yangsook Choi - Chrysanthemum by Kevin Henkes - Tiki Tiki Tembo by Arlene Mosel and Blair Lent - The Man Who Walked Between the Towers by Mordicai Gerstein - Tuesday by David Wiesner - •Spaghetti in a Hot Dog Bun: Having the Courage to Be Who You Are by Maria Dismondy - •Ira Sleeps Over by Bernard Waber - •Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst - •The Girl Who Never Made Mistakes by Gary Gubinstein